A Score that Really Matters: Your Credit Score

-Fair Isaac and Company formulated the first FICO score to assess creditworthines.
-You can learn more about FICO here.
+Fair Isaac and Company built the original FICO score to help lenders assess creditworthines.
+We've written more on FICO here.

-Credit scores only assess the information contained in your credit profile.
-They do not consider your income, savings, down payment amount, or demographic factors like gender, ethnicity, national origin or marital status.
+Credit scores only consider the information contained in your credit reports.
+They never consider income, savings, down payment amount, or personal factors like gender, race, national origin or marital status.
 These scores were invented specifically for this reason.
-"Profiling" was as dirty a word when these scores were invented as it is today.
-Credit scoring was developed to assess a borrower's willingness to pay while specifically excluding other personal factors.
+"Profiling" was as dirty a word when these scores were first invented as it is now.
+Credit scoring was developed to assess willingness to pay while specifically excluding other demographic factors.

-Past delinquencies, derogatory payment behavior, debt level, length of credit history, types of credit and the number of credit inquiries are all calculated into credit scoring.
-Your score reflects the good and the bad in your credit report.
-Late payments will lower your score, but consistently making future payments on time will improve your score.
+Past delinquencies, payment behavior, debt level, length of credit history, types of credit and number of inquiries are all considered in credit scoring.
+Your score is calculated wtih both positive and negative information in your credit report.
+Late payments count against your score, but a consistent record of paying on time will improve it.

-To get a credit score, borrowers must have an active credit account with a payment history of at least six months.
-This payment history ensures that there is sufficient information in your report to calculate a score.
+To get a credit score, you must have an active credit account with at least six months of payment history.
+This history ensures that there is sufficient information in your credit to generate a score.
 Some people don't have a long enough credit history to get a credit score.
-They should spend some time building up credit history before they apply.
+They should build up a credit history before they apply.

 Team USA Mortgage can answer questions about credit reports and many others.
 Give us a call at 218-237-5128.